The Family Section's Article of the Year Award

 2008: Suzanne M. Bianchi, John P. Robinson, and Melissa A Milkie, University of Maryland, College Park, Changing Rhythms of American Family Life.
 Russell Sage Foundation.
 2006.

 2007: Arland Thornton, University of Michigan, Reading History Sideways: The Fallacy and Enduring Impact of the Developmental Paradigm on Family Life.
 University of Chicago Press.
 2005.

 2006: Kathryn Edin, University of Pennsylvania, and Maria Kefalas, Saint Joseph’s University, Promises I can Keep: Why Poor Women Put Motherhood before Marriage.
 University of California Press.
 2005.

 2005: Mary Blair-Loy, University of California, San Diego, Competing Devotions: Career and Family among Executive Women.
 Harvard University Press.
 2005.

 2004: Annette Lareau, Temple University, Unequal Childhoods: Class, Race, and Family Life.
 University of California Press.
 2003.

 2002: Glen H. Elder, University of North Carolina, Chapel Hill, and Rand D. Conger, University of California, Davis, Children of the Land: Adversity and Success in Rural America.
 University of Chicago Press.
 2000.

 2001: Cecilia Menjivar, Arizona State University, Fragmented Ties: Salvadoran Immigrant Networks in America.
-University of Chicago Press.
+University of California Press.
 2000.

 2000: Anita Ilta Garey, University of New Hampshire, Weaving, Work, and Motherhood.
 Temple University Press.
 1999.